 - Likelihood: New 24-inch iMac, 75%; new iMac Pro, 10%.

-AR/IR Headset: The Apple rumor mill often suggested that 2022 was the year the company's long-expected AR/IR headset would debut.
+The Apple rumor mill often suggested that 2022 was the year the company's long-expected AR/VR headset would debut.
 In recent months, however, things have gotten quieter on that front.

 Like the original Apple Watch in 2015, Apple could elect to announce its new headset this fall but not release it until the spring.
 In between, iMore and other sites would provide anticipation stories as a build-up to launch day.

-New Apple TV: You never know what Cupertino has planned for its entertainment box — if anything.
+Apple TV...HDer?: You never know what Cupertino has planned for its entertainment box — if anything.
 The Apple TV HD has been around for what seems like forever, while the 4K model, now in its 2nd generation, has seen little attention in terms of progress since it was first launched in 2017.
-So it is time for Apple to introduce a new Apple TV model (new chip and features) and retire the HD model.
+So feels like it should be time for Apple to introduce a new Apple TV model (new chip and features) and retire the HD model.

 - Likelihood: It's higher than a new Apple TV, but that's not saying all that much.
 If pushed, I'd say we won't see one in October.

-AirPods 4: The second-generation AirPods Pro is only now arriving in stores, suggesting that now is not the time Apple plans to release a pair of next-generation AirPods.
+AirPods 4: The second-generation AirPods Pro are only now arriving in stores, suggesting that now is not the time Apple plans to release a pair of next-generation AirPods.

 AirPods Max: The calendar suggests these premium headphones should see an update before the end of the year.
 After all, the current pair is nearing the two-year mark.
 And yet, there has been no chatter about a new model coming this year.
 So once again, it's probably best to peg 2023 as the year something fresh gets announced.

 - Likelihood: Not this year.
-What we could see announced in October are new AirPod Max colors.
+If we see anything this year it would rather be new AirPod Max colors.

 Bryan M. Wolfe has written about technology for over a decade on various websites, including TechRadar, AppAdvice, and many more.
 Before this, he worked in the technology field across different industries, including healthcare and education.
 He’s currently iMore’s lead on all things Mac and macOS, although he also loves covering iPhone, iPad, and Apple Watch.
 Bryan enjoys watching his favorite sports teams, traveling, and driving around his teenage daughter to her latest stage show, audition, or school event in his spare time.
 He also keeps busy walking his black and white cocker spaniel, Izzy, and trying new coffees and liquid grapes.